RogerRln/LP-Finding-limiting-Rxns/README.md

 2. Cobra-Toolbox library
 3. solveCobraLP.m (function modified from Cobra-toolbox library (to allow binary variables in the LP formulation) that solves the LP we gave as argument to the function)
 4. OptimizedGrowth.m (function for finding the relaxed reactions)
-5. pFBA_simple (This function finds the minimum flux through the network and returns the minimized flux and an irreversible model)
+5. pFBA_simple.m (This function finds the minimum flux through the network and returns the minimized flux and an irreversible model)